A few months ago, I attended the official 2017 edTPA Conference. My mission: to learn more about the edTPA video portion of certification.

 3. Send out permission forms to students’ families early

 This is another common source of angst.
 As tedious as it is, parent/guardian permission needs to be given in writing before any filming can take place in a classroom.
 If two kids don’t have it, your intern needs to seat those kids out of frame.
-If your the school district doesn’t have a standard release form, they can use edTPA’s sample form.
+If your school district doesn’t have a standard release form, they can use edTPA’s sample form.

-4. Get student teachers used to the camera early
+4. Get student teachers used to the camera

 This is the biggest piece of advice on this list: don’t wait until the week of submissions to introduce the camera.
 If possible, pre-service teachers should be filming themselves the first week.
 Although anxiety in students increases when they’re being filmed, studies have shown that this anxiety decreases significantly if they film themselves more than once.